Skip to main content

 But timetables are not always full, so during inter-course we were frequently going to unused classrooms to work on school projects / prepare our exams.

 Problem: To do so, the only solution was to manually check every classroom to find an available one.
-Then, it often happened that 30 minutes after settling in, a teacher arrived and took over the room 🥹.
+Often, 30 minutes after settling in, a teacher would arrived and take over the room 🥹.

 From this came the idea of EpiRoom, a Mobile application allowing to see which classrooms are available and for how long (Based on all classes timetables).